apigee/api-platform-samples/README.md

 ## `/sample-proxies`

-A set of fully-functional API proxies that you can deploy and invoke on the Apigee Edge.
+A set of fully-functional API proxies that you can deploy and invoke on the Apigee Edge platform.

 Feel free to modify and build upon them, and redeploy the proxies for changes to take effect.
 See the proxy's README for instructions on how to deploy and use it.

-For a detailed overview of the available sample see the [API Edge Samples documentation](http://apigee.com/docs/enterprise/content/api-platform-samples).
+For a detailed overview of the available sample see the [API Services Samples documentation](http://apigee.com/docs/enterprise/content/api-platform-samples).

 ## `/schemas`